Skip to main content

 Track ear fatigue, pressure discomfort, seal drift, and whether you keep raising the volume to stay focused.
 Use the 85 dB reference as a safety checkpoint if volume keeps creeping up.
 For earbuds, also log moisture buildup or irritation.
 For Bose QuietComfort, test Quiet, Aware, and Custom modes separately.

 Summarize repeated failures by scenario (calls, focus, mobility, comfort, connection), then judge each finalist against your non-negotiables.
-Confirm current return/protection terms after verification, and inspect manufacturer specifications before you keep a product.
+Before keeping a product, check current return/protection terms and manufacturer specifications.

 If a work-critical failure keeps recurring in the same scenario, let the log decide.